 In lieu of an entry fee, canned food donations are welcome to help re-stock the ALIVE!
 Food Pantry, which offers food assistance to low-income families in the community.

-The 40-year old Schantz Organ was renovated and upgraded this year, restoring it as one of the best pipe organs in Northern Virginia.
+The 47-year old Schantz Organ was renovated and upgraded last year, restoring it as one of the best pipe organs in Northern Virginia.
 To learn more about the work completed this year and to see pictures from the renovation, click over to learn more about the organ.
 To go in detail and learn about the organ’s musical components, check out the stop list.

-If you have any questions about the Advent Organ Concert Series, please contact our Director of Music, Kyle Miller, at [email protected].
+If you have any questions about the Advent Organ Concerts, please contact our Director of Music, Kyle Miller, at [email protected].

 Our guest musicians on Sunday, December 8, will be the Seipp / Sheets Duo.
 The concert will offer a mixture of performance music, including a Christmas Suite comprised of a couple Bach Chorales, and congregational hymns, such as Hark the Herald Angels Sing.

 Trumpeter Chuck Seipp retired from The United States Army Band, “Pershing’s Own,” in 2012, culminating his 32-year career as Concert Band Group Leader.
 Sergeant Major Seipp performed at national, presidential, and historical world events, at concerts and special events in Washington, D.C., and for funerals and wreath-laying ceremonies at the Tomb of The Unknown Soldier in Arlington National Cemetery.
 He performed with the Concert Band, Orchestra, Ceremonial Band, Herald Trumpets, Brass Quintet, and was a featured soloist.